cisagov/ICSNPP/zeek_modbus_parser/README.md

 This is an extension of the Modbus protocol parser in the Zeek NSM platform.

 This is an updated version of the Modbus protocol parser that comes with a base/default Zeek installation.
-In a base/default Zeek installation, the only Modbus log file that gets logged is the modbus.log file which provides a very high level overview of the Modbus traffic we can see, but doesn't provide a lot of detailed.
+In a base/default Zeek installation, the only Modbus information that gets logged is the modbus.log file which provides a very high level overview of the Modbus traffic we can see, but doesn't provide a lot of detailed.
 In this updated parser, the modbus.log file from the original remains, but there are three added log files to give more information about the Modbus traffic.

 There are currently 4 Zeek log files that can be output by this script.
 These log files are defined in the [main.zeek](main.zeek) file.
 Output log files include the following:
 * modbus.log